x Graptoveria 'Topsy Debbi'

 x Graptoveria 'Topsy Debbie', x Graptoveria 'Lilac Spoons', Echeveria 'Cupid'

-x Graptoveria 'Topsy Debbi', also known as x Graptoveria 'Lilac Spoons', is a unique, succulent plant with distinctive spoon-shaped, waxy and powdery lilac-grey leaves.
+x Graptoveria 'Topsy Debbi', also known as x Graptoveria 'Lilac Spoons', is a unique succulent plant with distinctive, spoon-shaped lilac-grey leaves with waxy, powdery coating.
 Leaf shapes vary plant to plant depending on the genetic balance from the parent plants.
 The colors become more intense in the cooler months.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 The rules for Graptopetalum care are similar to those for most succulents.
 Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and a little bit of compost.
 Full sun is the best situation, but they will also grow in partial sun with slightly rangy results.

 Graptopetalums need excellent drainage and moderate water.
 You can tell when to water by sticking your finger in the soil.
 If it is dry several inches down or the fleshy leaves are looking shriveled, you should water.
 Overwatering is a cause of root rots, and the plant can get several pest infestations.